Hope in the Midst of the Warnings in Hebrews

 “’For I know the plans I have for you,’ declares the Lord, ‘plans to prosper you and not to harm you, plans to give you hope and a future.’”
 (Jeremiah 29:11)

-Aside from the fact that we often ask God merely to bless our own plans, not considering (or taking seriously) that He has plans for us, this verse is often quoted with anticipation of some immediate or not-too-distant hope and future.
-But the context suggests that we should apply the verse in a much larger context than the immediate and near future circumstances of our own lives.
+Aside from the fact that we often ask God merely to bless our own plans, not considering (or taking seriously) that He has his own plans for us, this verse is often quoted with anticipation of some immediate or not-too-distant hope and future in our own lives.
+The context suggests, however, that we should understand the much “bigger picture” and context the import of this verse that extends far beyond the immediate and near future circumstances of our own lives.

-Consider that the prophet, Jeremiah, lived and served God during the last four decades before the last of God’s people who were given the Promised Land, the nation of Judah, were overtaken and exiled to Babylon.
-Jeremiah’s life and prophetic ministry spanned from the 13th year of the reign of King Josiah (627/626 BC) through the siege and capture of Jerusalem by the Babylonians in 586 BC.
+Consider that the prophet, Jeremiah, lived and served God during the last four decades leading up to the exile of the people of Judah to Babylon, including the beginning of that exile period.
+Jeremiah’s life and prophetic ministry spanned from the 13th year of the reign of King Josiah (627/626 BC) through the siege and capture of Jerusalem by the Babylonians in 586 BC and beyond.

-These were doom and gloom years in which an ominous cloud of darkness loomed over Judah and eventually swallowed them up.
-Most of Jeremiah’s ministry focused on warning God’s people of the impending doom.
+These were doom and gloom years in which an ominous, dark cloud of loomed over Judah, and it eventually swallowed them up in the form of the siege of Jerusalem and march into Babylonian exile.
+Most of Jeremiah’s ministry focused on warning God’s people of this impending fate.

-The Book of Jeremiah reveals a prophet whose life was full of emotional angst, as the people of Judah didn’t want to hear what he had to say and were hostile to his message.
+The Book of Jeremiah reveals a prophet whose life was full of emotional angst.
+The people of Judah didn’t want to hear what he had to say, and they were openly hostile to his message.
 He was faithful to God in spite of the unpopularity it brought him.
 He often lamented the hard-heartedness of the people and their refusal to take heed.

 “Jeremiah found himself addressing a nation hurtling headlong toward judgment from God.
 The Israelites may have feared the future as the outside powers drew near, but rather than respond with humility and repentance, the people of Judah primarily lived as islands unto themselves, disregarding both the Lord’s commandments and the increasing danger that resulted from their disobedience.”[i]